tustnexus/Grades6th7th8th-FictionReadingList/README.md

 ## Contributing

 If you'd like to help write summaries or add books (especially public domain titles), feel free to open a PR.
 Please keep summaries original and under 150 words.

-Look at other educational repos such as
+## 🔍 See Also: Related Projects

+This project is inspired by a broader community of open reading projects.
+If you're looking to explore or contribute to similar efforts, check out:

+- [AustinT/book-summaries](https://github.com/AustinT/book-summaries) – Short, clear summaries of non-fiction books.
+Great for tone and structure reference.
+- [compsecmonkey/Reading-List](https://github.com/compsecmonkey/Reading-List) – Categorized reading list maintained directly in the README with notes and themes.
+- [alexpeterhall/reading-list](https://github.com/alexpeterhall/reading-list) – A personal reading log in structured JSON, useful for data-focused educational tools.

 ---